 A template used by one of Reedsy freelancers

-6. Don’t be a Jack, or Jill, of all trades
+5. Don’t be a Jack, or Jill, of all trades

-Make sure your online profile is specialized.
-If a client is looking for a romance editor, it doesn’t sound great if the editor states they specialize in general fiction and non-fiction books and provide all possible editing services.
-Narrowing down the areas you work in will help funnel more considered requests your way and, most of the time, ensure that the projects will actually be of interest to you.
+That's why you want to rule your niche.
+If you narrow down your specialty areas, it will help funnel more considered requests your way — moreover, the projects will actually be of interest to you.
 Showing your expertise in a particular field will also give more confidence to the clients that you will make their book the best it can be.

 You can see some of our top tips on creating a great professional profile here.

 It might also cross your mind that publishing houses pay much more than standalone authors.
 Well, that's simply not true: although publishers do invest into the production process, they're still companies trying to make their business efficient.
 In the past few years, most of them downsized significantly, and their budgets for freelancers shrank.
 Self-publishing authors, on the other hand, want the best for their book (their baby!).
 If they find the perfect professional, they will consider paying more, especially if you show them the value you can bring.